toxgisfinalproject/report/report_yw3236.md

 ### Combined TRI and SEER Geographic Association

 #### Geographic Distribution of Cancers Relative to Industrial Waste Sites.
-(James’ choropleth)
+(Jamesâ€™ choropleth)

 \[side by side combined-- AML and Benzene\]\[Pleura and Lung?\]

 ### Dashboard

 In the exploratory dashboard, we present several interactive plots that allow for users to explore industrial waste release and cancer incidences across different states and counties.
-These plots are derived from our exploratory analysis and take advantage of the Shiny web app’s interactivity that gives the user control to choose specific chemicals and cancers they might be interested in.
+These plots are derived from our exploratory analysis and take advantage of the Shiny web appâ€™s interactivity that gives the user control to choose specific chemicals and cancers they might be interested in.

-An interactive map…..
+An interactive mapâ€¦..
 Two plots that show chemical waste release and cancer incidence over time allows the user to better visualize trends.

 VII.
 Additional Analysis
 ------------------------